codu-code/codu/README.md

 After you click the "Register application" button you should see the `GITHUB_ID` and be able to generate a new client secret.
 You can see this in the screenshot below. 👇
 ![Screenshot 2022-10-25 at 08 23 22](https://user-images.githubusercontent.com/12615742/197710695-d3ef9cb7-fe66-4a53-8b3e-d66064434068.png)
-After generating the secret, make sure you copy this value to your `.env.development` file as this value can not be seen again once you refresh the page. 👇
+After generating the secret, make sure you copy this value to your `.env` file as this value can not be seen again once you refresh the page. 👇
 ![Screenshot 2022-10-25 at 08 26 04](https://user-images.githubusercontent.com/12615742/197710697-ef791d9e-b205-4667-a97c-477148917897.png)

 ### NEXTAUTH_URL